When I accepted the price God paid to buy me back from sin, and He slapped a “SOLD” sticker on me, I was a complete mess!

 The second firing was equally as traumatic but in a different way.
 I was attacked in my own home by five youths.
 I spent an hour with my back to the door whilst they threw themselves at it trying to get in.
 I sobbed and begged God for help but nobody came and I feared for my life.
 The coming of dawn drove them away but I felt God had forsaken me and that left me believing He did not really exist.

 When I began to believe God did not really exist I stopped hearing Him and feeling His presence.
 A bottomless black hole opened up inside me at that point and it filled me with such horror and desolation I couldn’t bear it.
-It was more painful than my divorce, more terrifying than the attack I had just endured, more soul destroying and agonising than anything else had ever been or could ever be.
+It was more painful than my divorce, more terrifying than the attack I had just endured, more soul destroying and agonizing than anything else had ever been or could ever be.

 It was then that I surrendered everything to God because I realised I could cope with anything that could come at me from outside but I could not bear to live without His presence in my heart and mind.
 I lost it, temporarily, during that last firing and it made me realise I could survive and be all right, somehow, if I lost everything and everyone else in my life but I could not survive or be OK if I lost my faith in God.